oracle-livelabs/apex/apex-professional-hol22/7-doc-aapt-activities/7-doc-aapt-activities.md

 ## Task 12: Add Invoke API for Confirm Appointment

-1. From the Activities Palette, drag an **Invoke API** Activity into the Diagram Builder area and drop it below the **Appointment Approved?** activity.
+1. From the Activities palette, drag an **Invoke API** Activity into the Diagram Builder area and drop it below the **Appointment Approved?** activity.

     ![Drag and Drop Invoke API Activity](./images/drag-drop-invoke-api2.png " ")